shipcloud/shipcloud-ruby/README.md

 ### Get a shipment quote

-To get a shipment qoute from the shipclod platform, you need to provide the name of the carrier, the service, to- and from-address, and the package dimensions.
+To get a shipment qoute from the shipcloud platform, you need to provide the name of the carrier, the service, to- and from-address, and the package dimensions.
 For details, see *[shipcloud API documentation on shipment quotes](https://developers.shipcloud.io/reference/#shipment-quotes)*

 ```ruby